mfiers/Moa/sphinx/templates/adhoc.rst

 **Execute an ad hoc analysis**

 ::
-    The ad hoc template aids in executing a one line on a set of input files.
+    The `adhoc` template assists in running one-liners - possibly on a set of input files

 Commands